Hashcache Core

 Why write throughput matters

-Synogate HashCache is the ideal key-value store for all network appliances that must handle state, especially if the state needs to be modified or created at high rate.
+Synogate HashCache is the ideal key-value store for all network appliances that handle large amounts of state, especially if the state needs to be modified or created at high rate.
 Its high read throughput and low latency also make it an excellent choice in more read-dominated caching use cases such as web-caches, database acceleration, and high frequency trading.

 High Throughput